Share Price and Basic Stock Data

 Business Overview and Revenue Trends

-Home First Finance Company India Ltd operates in the housing finance sector, focusing on providing affordable housing loans.
-The company reported a market capitalization of ₹11,115 Cr and a share price of ₹1,070.
-Revenue has shown a consistent upward trajectory, rising from ₹189 Cr in September 2022 to ₹273 Cr by September 2023, reflecting a year-on-year increase of approximately 44.5%.
-This growth trend is expected to continue with projected revenues of ₹1,539 Cr for March 2025 and ₹1,752 Cr on a trailing twelve-month basis.
-The company’s financing profit also exhibited a steady rise, reaching ₹95 Cr in September 2023 and projected to hit ₹176 Cr by September 2025, showcasing a robust operational performance in a competitive market.
-The financing margin fluctuated around 34% to 38%, indicating stable profitability amid changing economic conditions.
-Overall, Home First Finance’s revenue growth aligns with the increasing demand for housing finance in India, particularly in the affordable segment, where it has established a significant market presence.
+Home First Finance Company India Ltd operates within the housing finance sector, focusing on providing affordable housing loans.
+The company’s stock price stood at ₹1,130, with a market capitalization of ₹11,767 Cr.
+Revenue has shown a consistent upward trajectory, growing from ₹205 Cr in December 2022 to ₹273 Cr by September 2023.
+This increase reflects a robust demand for housing finance, with revenue expected to reach ₹1,539 Cr by March 2025 and ₹1,752 Cr on a trailing twelve-month basis.
+The financing profit has also seen a steady rise, reaching ₹95 Cr in September 2023 and projected to hit ₹186 Cr by December 2025.
+This growth can be attributed to the company’s strategic focus on the affordable housing segment, which aligns with government initiatives aimed at boosting home ownership in India.
+The company’s financing margin has slightly fluctuated but is currently stable at 35%, indicating effective cost management in its lending operations.

 Profitability and Efficiency Metrics